 distribution.
 Some setup is required by setting the environment

-variable LDAP_BASEDN
+variable LDAP_BASEDN before running:

 export LDAP_BASEDN="o=Académie Cisco,o=Université de Nouakchott,c=MR" /usr/share/openldap/migration/migrate_passwd.pl /etc/passwd > passwd.ldif ldapadd -H ldap://localhost -D "$admin" -xW -f passwd.ldif /usr/share/openldap/migration/migrate_group.pl /etc/group > group.ldif ldapadd -H ldap://localhost -D "$admin" -xW -f group.ldif